ETelecare: History

 eTelecare’s first call center went live with inbound telecommunications and financial services programs in September 2000.

 The company collaborated with Avaya and Cisco Systems to incorporate compression technologies across traditional T-1 circuits.
-This helped eTelecare International tcut its telecommunication costs by a factor of ten and allowed it to save needed capital in order to rapidly expand. eTelecare was the first outsource organization to do this and as a result gained competitive advantage albeit brief over its competition.
+This helped eTelecare International to cut its telecommunication costs by a factor of ten and allowed it to save needed capital in order to rapidly expand. eTelecare was the first outsource organization to do this and as a result gained competitive advantage albeit brief over its competition.

 In May 2004, Phase 2 Solutions was acquired by eTelecare International.
 Phase 2 Solutions was the 8th largest independent wireless reseller in the US.
 By February 2005, eTelecare International became known as eTelecare Global Solutions.